-John Quincy Adams, secretary of state and president, skinny dipped in the Potomac River each morning, always trying to see how long he could swim without touching the bottom (he got up to 80 minutes before his wife told him to stop).
+- John Quincy Adams, secretary of state and president, skinny dipped in the Potomac River each morning, always trying to see how long he could swim without touching the bottom (he got up to 80 minutes before his wife told him to stop).

-President Obama always has dinner with his family, then after putting his kids to bed, goes over briefing papers and does paperwork, and then reads a book for pleasure for a half hour before turning in.
+- President Obama always has dinner with his family, then after putting his kids to bed, goes over briefing papers and does paperwork, and then reads a book for pleasure for a half hour before turning in.

-Stephen King writes every single day of the year, without exception, beginning work between 8:00 and 8:30 am.
+- Stephen King writes every single day of the year, without exception, beginning work between 8:00 and 8:30 am.
 He sits in the same seat with his desk arranged in the same way.
 King has a daily writing quota of two thousand words and almost never allows himself to quit until he’s reached his goal.

-Mark Zuckerberg, Harvard dropout and founder of Facebook, is well known for almost always wearing a plain gray T-shirt.
+- Mark Zuckerberg, Harvard dropout and founder of Facebook, is well known for almost always wearing a plain gray T-shirt.
 He said in a 2014 interview that wearing the same shirt helps allow him to make as few decisions as possible.

-How To Form Habits
+How To Create Habits That Stick

 A habit is simply a behavior that has been repeated so regularly that it has become automatic.
 You likely have many habits that you don’t even remember forming, such as brushing your teeth or making your morning coffee.

 In general, habits have a three-part “loop”: a cue, a behavior, and a reward.
 The cue, or trigger, is what tells your brain to automate the behavior of the habit.
 This is all reinforced and repeated by the brain because for some reason the brain likes this particular sequence of events and experiences a reward for it.
 One MIT study showed that habits can become so ingrained, so automatic, that even if you remove the cue and the reward, the behavior or action remains.